Supermassive Black Holes at High Redshift are Expected to be Obscured by their Massive Host Galaxies' Inter Stellar Medium: ISM absorption estimates

 \beq N_{H,\ell} = \int_0^{\ell} \rho(r,z)d\ell = \int_0^{h\,tan\theta} \rho_0 e^{-r/r_0}\frac{dr}{sin\theta} \; . \eeq

 This gives:

 \beq N_{H,\ell} = \frac{r_0 \rho_0}{sin\theta} [ 1 - e^{-\frac{h}{r_0}tan\theta}] \; , \eeq

-which increases from $h \rho_0$ to $r_0 \rho_0$ going from a face-on to an edge-on view (we here adopt a thin disk approximation with $h<<r_0$).
+which increases from $h \rho_0$ to $r_0 \rho_0$ going from a face-on ($\theta=0^o$) to an edge-on ($\theta=90^o$) view.
 For random disk orientations, the average viewing angle is 1 radian, i.e. $\sim 57.3^{\rm o}$.
 By assuming a characteristic disk half scale-height $h=0.15 r_e$ \citep{elmegreen06,bouche15} and $\theta=57.3^{\rm o}$, from Eq.~\ref{nhangle} one then finds a column density towards the nucleus equal to:

 \beq N_{\rm H,ISM}\sim1.5 \,N_{H,0} \sim 2.1 \, \Sigma_{gas} \; . \eeq

 Therefore, for a purely exponential disk with random orientation, the average ISM column density towards the nucleus \nhism\ can be estimated as about twice the measured mean gas surface density $\Sigma_{gas}$.